Avaia Williams (pupil)

 About

-Avaia joined Parklane Plowden Chambers in October 2024 as a family pupil under the supervision of Sara Anning and Rebecca Musgrove.
-During his first six, Avaia observed and assisted with a broad range of children and court of protection cases.
+Avaia joined Parklane Plowden Chambers in October 2024 as a specialist Children and Court of Protection pupil under the supervision of Sara Anning and Rebecca Musgrove.
+During his first six, Avaia observed and assisted with a broad range of children and court of protection cases spanning the totality of these practice areas.

 Public Children